 WordPress is an open source blogging platform.
 There is a company responsible for updating the software but anyone can contribute to it.
 Also, ANYONE can make plugins, and ANYONE can make themes and they can do it all for free.
+Plus, you can sync WordPress to other parts of a business system using an ipaas (Integration Platform as a Service) if that is something you’re interested in doing.
 While you have some default behaviour with WordPress, you can extend that behaviour with a plugin and these plugins can be added to all themes.

 WordPress has been around much longer than Sqaurespace and because of the fact that anyone can easily develop for WordPress, there is a very large community which surrounds WordPress.
 Lots of developers means that there are a plethora of themes to choose from for layout and design plus thousands of plugins to add functionality.